Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-audience-manager/audience-manager-api-reference.md

 {% endtab %}

 {% tab title="iOS (ACP 2.x)" %}
-### getVisitorProfile
+The `getVisitorProfile` API returns the most recently obtained visitor profile.
+For easy access across multiple launches of your app, the visitor profile is saved in `NSUserDefaults`.
+If no signal has been submitted, nil is returned.

 {% hint style="info" %}
 The `getVisitorProfileWithCompletionHandler` method was added in ACPAudience version 2.1.0.
 {% endhint %}

-#### Objective-C
+### Objective-C

-This API returns the most recently obtained visitor profile.
-For easy access across multiple launches of your app, the visitor profile is saved in `NSUserDefaults`.
-If no signal has been submitted, nil is returned.

 **Syntax**